inoxlang/inox/docs/language-reference.md

 }
 ```

-ℹ️ The module defining the databases is automatically granted access to the database.
+ℹ️ The module defining the databases is automatically granted access to the
+database.

 ⚠️ Permissions still need to be granted in the import statement.

 # Testing

-Inox comes with a powerful testing engine that is deeply integrated with the Inox runtime.
+Inox comes with a powerful testing engine that is deeply integrated with the
+Inox runtime.

 ## Basic

 A single test is defined by a **testcase** statement.
-Test suites are defined using **testsuite** statements
+Test suites are defined
-and can be nested.
+using **testsuite** statements and can be nested.

 ```
+manifest {}

 testsuite "my test suite" {
     testcase "1 < 2" {
         assert (1 < 2)